LogoLogo

 • Required Login: Shows if login is required to access the content.

-• Required Connection Role: Indicates if connection role referred to SQL blocks in the notebook is required.
+• Required Connection Role: Indicates if connection role referring to SQL Blocks in the notebook is required.

 Guidelines for Choosing a Sharing Method